Education Loan Takeover: Process, Benefits & Eligibility

 Even a 1–2% cut in interest makes a big difference over a 10–15 year tenure.
 Borrowers typically switch lenders for:

-• Lower Interest Rates: Small percentage reductions can save several lakhs over time.
+• Lower Interest Rates: Small percentage reductions can save several lakhs over time (rates as of 2025-26; subject to change).

 • Flexible Repayment: Options like step-up EMIs, longer tenure, or partial moratoriums.